shreyaraghavendra/BoltBio/Ideation/Contributor Onboarding Documentation.md

 *Input*: Purified genomic DNA or biosafety level 1 (BSL1) and 2 (BSL2) supplied sources from which genomic DNA can be extracted
 *Output*: Raw sequence data files and  report identifying mutations compared to the provided reference sequence

- b) [ExPecto](https://hb.flatironinstitute.org/expecto): ExPecto is a framework for ab initio sequence-based prediction of mutation gene expression effects and disease risks. , [this](https://hb.flatironinstitute.org/expecto) an explorer of tissue-specific expression effect predictions.
+ b) [ExPecto](https://hb.flatironinstitute.org/expecto): ExPecto is a framework for ab initio sequence-based prediction of mutation gene expression effects and disease risks , [this](https://hb.flatironinstitute.org/expecto) is an explorer of tissue-specific expression effect predictions.

 c) [DeepSea](https://hb.flatironinstitute.org/deepsea/): DeepSEA is a deep learning-based algorithmic framework for predicting the chromatin effects of sequence alterations with single nucleotide sensitivity.
 DeepSEA can accurately predict the epigenetic state of a sequence, including transcription factors binding, DNase I sensitivities and histone marks in multiple cell types, and further utilize this capability to predict the chromatin effects of sequence variants and prioritize regulatory variants.